Emerald Rotary | Serving the Community

-Rotary Australia, the localised arm of the international organisation, has flourished with over 1100 clubs across the country.
-Rotarians work hard to ensure that their efforts stick to the organisation’s simple motto of ‘service before self’.
+Rotary Australia, the localised arm of the global organisation, has flourished with over 1100 clubs across the country.
+Rotarians work hard to ensure that their efforts stick to the simple motto of ‘service before self’.

 Nowhere does this motto ring more true than the Rotary Club of Emerald.

 Drawing strength from their long history in Emerald, Rotary continue to support and give back to the community.
 Boasting around 26 members on paper, Rotary have become a real cornerstone of the community thanks to their tireless efforts.

 It isn’t all sausage sizzles.
 Rotary is heavily involved in a number of initiatives to ensure positive outcomes for at-risk youth.
 They support individuals from a range of socio-economic backgrounds and maintaining their flagship events throughout the year.

 Rotary is instantly recognised worldwide and clubs around the world contribute to many large, global projects.

 They remain involved in and contribute to Rotary’s international efforts.
 However, the Emerald group aims to meet the needs of their local community first and foremost.